deepset-ai/haystack-website/src/pages/docs_hub/usage/intro_hub.md

 # What is Haystack Hub?

-We are providing Haystack as [**Open source framework**](/docs/intromd) to scale QA models to large collections of documents and Haystack Hub as **Enterprise-ready** subscription model with full service to enable neural search.

-**Everything in Open Source plus**
+Haystack Hub is a complementary platform to our [**open source framework**](/docs/intromd).
+Haystack Hub enables faster proof of concepts, smooths the transition to production and helps to operate & monitor your search pipelines in the enterprise context.
+As we offer Haystack Hub via an **enterprise-ready** SaaS model, you don't have to worry about scaling if your search traffic grows.
+Just focus on building your pipeline and integrating it into your application.

+**Core features**
-* Web interface for configuring and operating your QA system
+* Web interface for configuring and operating your search pipeline(s)
-* API access
+* REST API access
+* Automatic scaling of models and infrastructure by us
+* Monitoring of models & requests
+* Continuous improvements of models via user feedback
 * Search UI for end users
 * Support

 ![image](../../../images/HaystackSearch.png)